 When planning an fNIRS hyperscanning study and analysing the data to derive INS, there are several other important issues that need to be considered.

-8.1 Task frequency.
-INS is usually assessed within a limited frequency range deemed most relevant for the experimental task at hand.
-For some tasks, this can be quite nicely specified – e.g., when there is some sort of external control, such as a given stimulus presentation regularity.
-For other, and especially more naturalistic tasks this is not feasible, and INS is thus usually derived from a much broader range of frequency bands.
+For some tasks, the task frequency can be quite nicely specified – e.g., when there is some sort of external control, such as a given stimulus presentation regularity.
+For other, and especially more naturalistic tasks, this is not feasible, and INS is thus usually derived from a much broader range of frequency bands.
 The task frequency range with the highest signal power can, of course, be determined from the data post hoc, but this should not be used in a circular manner – i.e., to pre-select and thus cherry-pick the ideal task frequency range for the reported statistical analyses after the data has already been acquired.

-8.2 Task duration.
+8.2 Task duration and Cone of Influence (COI).
 INS derived from fNIRS hyperscanning data usually represents an average across the duration of a specific task.
 Common task durations are in the range of two to five, but can last for up to ten or more minutes.
 While there is no absolute limit for task duration on the upper end, there is an analysis-imposed limit at the lower end.
-This comes from the fact that reliable INS estimates require at least two to three complete signal oscillations at the respective signal frequency.
-For example, if INS is to be assessed for a task (or part of a task) lasting 30 seconds, the upper task frequency limit should be chosen at a signal period of 10 to 15 seconds (0.067 to 0.1 Hz).
+This comes from the fact that reliable INS estimates using WTC analysis require at least two to three complete signal oscillations at the respective signal frequency (see here).

 8.4 INS between corresponding single channels / ROIs versus between every possible channel pairing.
 Many fNIRS hyperscanning studies assess INS between corresponding single channels.
 For example, for a given number of channels C per participant P in a dyadic setting, INS is examined for C1P1-C1P2, C2P1-C2P2, etc. Similarly, in some cases, certain channels are aggregated to form a region of interest (ROI) and INS is then assessed within corresponding ROIs per participant in a dyadic setting as ROI1P1-ROI1P2, ROI2P1-ROI2P2, etc. Such an approach facilitates the interpretation of observed INS patterns as the same channels or ROIs across the dyad will reflect the same underlying neural computation process linked to their relative anatomical location.
 It nonetheless remains vital to control for the number of channels / ROIs and thus the number of multiple comparisons.